 There are hundreds of drinks that people like.
 Your job is to learn them!
 Or at least know the basic drinks.
 Martinis, cosmos, screwdrivers, gimlets—those are just a few of the most popular mixed drinks.
 Get your self a good bartending book, such as Bartending for Dummies, and commit it to memory.

 If you wait tables at a restaurant, you should already know the beer and wine selections.
-(If you don’t there is something seriously wrong with the management.)
 If you are new to the restaurant or transitioning from a back of the house position to the front of the house, you need to learn the restaurant beer and wine lists.

 Once you’ve been given the go-ahead by your restaurant manager to serve drinks, practice, practice, practice.
 To perfect your liquor pour, practice with an empty liquor bottle filled with water.
 See how long it takes you to fill a shot glass (not long!) then try and to duplicate that amount into a drinking glass.
-Never, and I mean never, use a shot glass for measurement in front of customers.
+Never, use a shot glass for measurement in front of customers.
 It looks cheap and unprofessional.
-Eventually, you will be able to eyeball the perfect pour and it will come naturally.
+Eventually, you will be able to eyeball the perfect pour, and it will come naturally.